thaisnishimoto/42sp_04_Born2beRoot/README.md

 ```

+## Bonus

+For the bonus, we will be setting a LAMP stack.
+It is a bundle of four different software technologies that developers use to build websites and web applications.
+LAMP is an acronym for the operating system, Linux; the web server, Apache; the database server, MySQL; and the programming language, PHP.
+However, LAMP now refers to a generic software suite model and its components are largely interchangeable.
+We will be using Linux, Lighttpd, MariaDB and PHP.

 ## Lighttpd

 Lighttpd is an open-source, secure, fast, compliant, and very flexible web server. <br>
 A web server is a piece of software in a machine that holds a website raw material.
 It is the front-end server for handling HTTP requests.
-When we type a URL, we send a request to the web server.
 Lighttpd listens for incoming requests on a specified port and forwards them to the appropriate backend processes.
 It serves ip web pages <br>
 ```
 apt install lighttpd
 systemctl status lighttpd
 ```

 A web browser uses port 80 (http URL) or port 443 (https URL) by default.
 Allow HTTP traffic in you Firewall. <br>
 ```
 ufw allow 80
 ufw status
 ```

+To test Lighttpd, go to host machine browser and type in your IP address.
+You should see a Lighttpd "placeholder page".

 ## MariaDB